papr8ka/-lwjgl-basics-wiki/ShaderLesson3.md

 <a name="Optimizations" />
 ##A Note on Optimization

-If we specify our texture coordinates in the range `[0.0 - 1.0]`, then we can use them to determine where the fragment lies within our quad, instead of relying on a `resolution` uniform.
+If we specify our texture coordinates in the range `[0.0 - 1.0]`, then we can use them to determine where the fragment lies within our quad, instead of relying on `gl_FragCoord` and a `resolution` uniform.
 For example, if our texture coordinates were `(0.5, 0.5)` then that fragment would be at the center.

 The upside to this is that we could batch many sprites using our post-processing shader, and each one might have different dimensions.